University of Florida Taser incident: Removal and arrest

-As Meyer requested to be allowed to leave of his own accord, they informed him that he no longer had a say in the matter and threatened several times to taser him if he did not comply with arrest.
+As Meyer requested to be allowed to leave of his own accord, they informed him that he no longer had a say in the matter and threatened several times to tase him if he did not comply with arrest.
 Meyer asked again to leave, and he yelled "Don't tase me, bro!
 Don't tase me!" but was drive-stunned (referred to in the police report as a "contact tase") in the shoulder by an officer with a department-issued X-26 Taser when he failed to comply.

 I managed to take control of Meyer's right hand and restrain it into one side of my handcuffs.
 Due to Meyer's erratic flailing, the inability to attain Meyer's left arm from his resistance, and increased potential for injury with one cuff on, Sgt.
 King attempted to deploy a contact tase to no avail.
 He then instructed [Officer] Mallo to apply a contact tase to gain compliance in order to place Meyer's left hand into the other cuff.
 Mallo gave verbal commands and informed Meyer that he would be tased if he did not comply.
 Once Mallo applied the tase, Wise assisted Meyer's left arm to where I was able to apply the other cuff.
 Once he was restrained, he was escorted out of the Auditorium where I checked the fitting and applied the double-locked function on the cuffs.

 — Police Report, Statement of Officer Pablo De Jesus, Jr.

 Meyer continued screaming for help as the officers removed him from the room.
 During the altercation, Kerry urged everyone to calm down, saying that "Unfortunately, [Meyer] is not available to come up here and swear me in as President" and continued his response to Meyer's question, which he referred to as "very important".
 Senator Kerry later released a statement saying that he was unaware that any tasing had occurred until afterwards.